u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 loaded afterwards.

-However it is an issue for non-logged users (portal, website) which aren't bound to a database: Odoo needs to know which database should be used to load the website page or perform the operation.
-If multi-tenancy is not used that is not an issue, there's only one database to use, but if there are multiple databases accessible Odoo needs a rule to know which one it should use.
+However it is an issue for non-logged users (portal, website) which aren't bound to a database: Thrive Bureau ERP needs to know which database should be used to load the website page or perform the operation.
+If multi-tenancy is not used that is not an issue, there's only one database to use, but if there are multiple databases accessible Thrive Bureau ERP needs a rule to know which one it should use.

-That is one of the purposes of :option:`--db-filter <odoo-bin --db-filter>`: it specifies how the database should be selected based on the hostname (domain) that is being requested.
+That is one of the purposes of :option:`--db-filter <Thrive Bureau ERP-bin --db-filter>`: it specifies how the database should be selected based on the hostname (domain) that is being requested.
 The value is a `regular expression`_, possibly including the dynamically injected hostname (``%h``) or the first subdomain